piitaya/lovelace-mushroom/README.md

 ## What is mushroom-better-sliders?
 This is a fork of the fantastic [Mushrooms UI Cards][original-repo] by piitaya, a collection of cards for [Home Assistant][home-assistant] Dashboard UI.

-> :warning: **This mod will not work, if you still have the original lovelace-mushroom installed**
+> :warning: **This mod will not work, if you still have the original Mushroom installed**

 It focuses on making the sliders more touch friendly.